 These are both extreme examples, but we’re using them to make a point.
 There’s no ‘right’ response rate, a high response rate isn’t necessarily good, and a low one isn’t necessarily bad.

 In the first case, the right course of action is to keep up business as usual, but don’t take anything for granted – keep giving your customers the opportunity to have their say, so you don’t get sloppy.

 In the second case, the right course of action is to read all the feedback, and make things right for the unhappy customers.
 That’s how you grow your business.

-Like a few other controversial topics in customer feedback, you need to follow the golden rule to get this right.
+Like a few other controversial topics in customer experience, you need to follow the golden rule to get this right.
 And guess what, your customers don’t care about your response rate.

 They just want you to love them.

 So you hit your target, but at what cost?
 Have you just annoyed all your loyal customers by sending them each five emails saying “we care about making you happy”?

 It looks like Goodhart’s right.
 By making response rates a target, you sabotaged your whole customer satisfaction project!
 Your satisifed customers are less satisfied, and you didn’t get anything useful from them in return!

 So.
 The ‘right’ response rate for you is when:

 But just because you’re asking for feedback, it doesn’t mean every single customer is going to come rushing to give you it.
 They’ve been burned too many times by other companies.

 You know, the company who said “This 30-second survey” (but meant 5 minutes).
-Or the company who said “we care about your feedback” (but just stuck the scores into Excel to draw a graph, and didn’t even
+Or the company who said “we care about your feedback” (but just stuck the scores into Excel to draw a graph, and didn’t even read the comments).

 Because your customers are busy, and because they’ve been burnt before, you need to take five simple steps to guarantee you get the highest response rate possible.